Sonora27/movie-data-project/readme.md

 Microsoft has decided that they want to enter the movie industry, but they do not know anything about this particular industry.
 They have tasked us with collecting data on box office revenue and asked us to make recommendations to them on what type of movies they should make based off that data.

-Also, we are interested in testing the hypothesis made by comedian Seth Rogen recently that comedy movies are not simply declining, they have just become bigger budget affairs.
+Also, we are interested in testing the hypothesis made by comedian Seth Rogen recently that Comedy movies are not simply declining, they have just become bigger budget affairs.

 To accomplish this, we scraped data off of BoxOfficeMojo using BeautifulSoup, cleaned it using Pandas, and made visualizations and conclusions using Matplotlib.

 ## Objectives

 * Which genre of movie does the best at the box office?
-* Is the comedy genre In fact declining recently, relative to other genres?
+* Is the Comedy genre in fact declining recently, relative to other genres?
 * Has the correlation between budget and profit increased in recent years?
-* Are big budget comedies more successful now than in the past as Seth Rogen has suggested?
+* Are big budget Comedies more successful now than in the past as Seth Rogen has suggested?